nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The `runningLow` command is implemented by:

-1. Checking the setlimit of each category in the FoodCategory.
+1. Checking the limit of each category in the `MinimumQuantity`.
-2. If the limit is set to 0, the calculation of the totalQuantity of the category can be omitted.
+2. If the limit is set to 0, the calculation of the total quantity of the category can be omitted.
-3. If all the FoodCategory is set to 0, return disabled message.
+3. If all the `FoodCategory` are set to 0, return the "disabled message".
-4. Otherwise, if any of the FoodCategory limit is non-zero, proceed to check the total quantity of that FoodCategory in the fridge.
+4. Otherwise, if any of the `FoodCategory` limits are non-zero, proceed to check the total quantity of that `FoodCategory` in the fridge.
-5. Follow by comparing with the default minimum number of quantity in each FoodCategory.
+5. Follow up by comparing the total quantity with the default minimum number of quantity in each `FoodCategory`.
-6. Then return all the FoodCategory that has quantity lower than the default minimum number of quantity as a warning message
+6. Then return all the `FoodCategory` that have quantities lower than the default limit in the warning message.
-7. Otherwise, return stockedUp message.
+7. Otherwise, return a "stockedUp message".

 The sequence diagram shows how the `runninglow` operation works: